This post may contain affiliate links. Please read our disclosure policy.

-- Open the two sleeves of the phyllo, unroll them and cut off an inch at the end to make them fit into the 9 x 13 pan.
+- Open the two sleeves of phyllo sheet – each will have about 20 sheets.
+Unroll them and cut off an inch at the end to make them fit into the 9 x 13 pan.

 - Lay one stack of 20 phyllo sheets in the pan.
-Remove about ⅓ of the other 20 stack of phyllo sheets and lay them on top of the first stack.
+Add about 5-10 more phyllo sheets on top of the first stack.
 Spread the nuts mixture over the phyllo in one even layer.
-Lay the remainder of the second stack of about 10 phyllo sheets over the nuts.
+Lay the remainder 10-15 phyllo sheets over the nuts.

 - Pour the melted clarified butter over the baklava evenly.
 Allow the butter to settle in, about 5 minutes.

 - Bake until golden brown all the way into the cut lines, about 50-60 minutes, rotating the baklava halfway through baking.

 - Remove the pan from the oven and immediately pour the cooled simple syrup evenly over the baklava.
 Allow to cool at room temperature for several hours before serving.